 The law defines a definite amount as a stamp duty to be paid for the registration of a power of attorney if a principal executes a general power of attorney (GPA) in name of his/her family members such as father, mother, son, daughter, wife, husband, brother, sister or any close family relative, etc.

-If a principal appoints an agent by executing a general power of attorney (GPA) where such an agent is not his close relative and performs the acts stated in the power of attorney document for some consideration in exchange, then the stamp duty is calculated considering the market value of the property which is the subject matter or a consideration value, whichever is higher.
+If a principal appoints an agent by executing a general power of attorney (GPA) where such an agent is not his close relative and performs the acts stated in the power of attorney Document for some consideration in exchange, then the stamp duty is calculated considering the market value of the property which is the subject matter or a consideration value, whichever is higher.

 If a Non-Resident Indian is willing to purchase or sell a property located in India, he/she can appoint an agent by executing a Power of Attorney.
 The agent can be appointed for purchasing or selling the property on behalf of the NRI.